Nusiq/mcblend/docs/gui/menu_items.md

 ![](/img/gui/menu_export.png)

 - The `Export Bedrock Model` menu item exports the selected model to a file.
-- The `Export Bedrock Animation` menu item exports the selected animation to a file.
+- The `Export Bedrock Animation` menu item exports the **currently active** animation to a file.
+- The `Batch Export Bedrock Animations` menu item exports **multiple** animations assigned to the armature into a single `.animation.json` file.
+It provides options to select which animations to export.